Tim Keller's Big Tent

 But God be thanked, that ye were the servants of sin, but ye have obeyed from the heart that form of doctrine which was delivered you.
 Being then made free from sin, ye became the servants of righteousness.

 – ROMANS 6:17,18

-Please note that by offering these observations and recommendations, the Firm Foundation Partnership is not assigning motive.
+Please note that by offering these observations and recommendations, Jude 3 & the PCA is not assigning motive.
 We are asserting, however, that Dr. Keller has taught and promoted error that has undermined the worship, edification, and witness of the Presbyterian Church in America.

 For simplicity of presentation, we have not provided citations on this page.

-However, if you would like that information, you may request it here.
+However, if you need that information, you may email us at Jude3PCA@gmail.com.